-If you like peanut butter oatmeal cookies, then you are going to love this pie!
+If you like peanut butter oatmeal cookies, then you are going to love this Peanut Butter Oatmeal Cookie Pie!
 I made them using 4.75″ tart pans and they were like giant chewy cookies but with the added crunch of pie crusts.
 It’s like a fabulous cookie taken up a notch!
 You’ve got to make these pies.

-The original recipe from Ken Haedrich, calls for Butterscotch chips, but I used peanut butter chips, and you could certainly make it in a 9-inch pie pan.
+The original recipe from Ken Haedrich, calls for butterscotch chips, but I used peanut butter chips, and you could certainly make it in a 9-inch pie pan.
 I just thought the six little 4.75-inch tarts would be cute!
-You can buy the tart pans on Amazon.

 I found a bowl slightly larger than my tart pans, and used it to cut my pie crust.

 I pressed the crust gently into the pan and against the sides, removing any extra pastry that hangs over the edge.
-I then put the pie crust lined pans in the freezer for about 15 minutes while I prepare the pie filling (recipe below).
+I then put the pie crust lined pans in the freezer for about 15 minutes while I prepare the pie filling (Peanut Butter Oatmeal Cookie Pie recipe below).

 They were even more perfect on a plate with a little whipped cream on top!……like dunking your cookie in milk.